MystenLabs/sui/external-crates/move/documentation/book/src/primitive-types/references.md

 ### References Cannot Be Stored

-References and tuples are the _only_ types that cannot be stored as a field value of structs, which also means that they cannot exist in storage.
+References and tuples are the _only_ types that cannot be stored as a field value of structs, which also means that they cannot exist in storage or [objects](../abilities/object.md).
 All references created during program execution will be destroyed when a Move program terminates; they are entirely ephemeral.
 This invariant is also true for values of types without the `store` [ability](../abilities.md), but note that references and tuples go a step further by never being allowed in structs in the first place.

 This is another difference between Move and Rust, which allows references to be stored inside of structs.